A Guide to First Time Buyer Mortgages

 How to find the best deal

-With so many different types of mortgage available for first time buyers, and with the size of your mortgage dependent on so many criteria, searching for the best deal can be time-consuming and confusing at the best of times.
-But with the help of online comparison tools, the bulk of this work can be done for you.
-All you need to do is enter a few personal details and you will be presented with a list of the best and cheapest offers available.
+With so many different types of mortgage available for first time buyers, and with the size of your mortgage dependent on so many criteria, searching for the best mortgage deals can be time-consuming and confusing at the best of times.
+But with the help of our online mortgage comparison tool, the bulk of this work can be done for you.
+All you need to do is enter a few personal details and you will be presented with a list of the best and cheapest mortgage deals available.
 Make sure you check closely for any added costs and exit fees, as these can turn a good looking deal into an expensive one.